Guo Ailun: Sichuan series and brawl

 After losing game 3 of the series away in Chengdu on 16 March, Guo was heavily involved in a brawl opposing Sichuan fans with members of the Liaoning organisation.

 The confrontation started when the Blue Whales fans—who were waiting for their team at the hotel they shared with Liaoning—were provoked by someone in the Liaoning camp when the away team arrived before the home team.

 This sparked a scuffle between the fans and the Liaoning delegation, the players were not involved until the fathers of Guo and teammate He Tianju were allegedly attacked, prompting Guo and some teammates to join the ruckus.

 Guo, adamant that he only got involved to protect his father, was sent back to Liaoning along with He and another teammate to receive medical treatment the next day.

 They took a morning flight one day later.
 He was ruled out with an injury but Guo was neither injured nor suspended as had been feared by some.

 Taking part in game 4 the same day, he had a team-second 18 points and 6 assists, but the visibly rattled Flying Leopards lost the game to go 3–1 down in the series.

 He then had 17 points, 7 rebounds, 5 steals and a single assist in a combative performance during game 5 that proved in vain as Sichuan won 94–91 to keep the series and the championship in Chengdu.

 2017-18 season

 Liaoning eliminated Zhejiang with 4-0, which earned Liaoning the first CBA championship.
 In game 4, Guo played 35 minutes with 19 points, 8 rebounds, and 5 assists.

 2018-19 season

 Guo played 49 games for Liaoning with average 34 minutes, 23.6 points, 4.9 rebounds, 5.8 assists, and 1.9 steals.

 2019-20 season

 On June 24, Guo moved past Eugene Jeter for seventh on the all-time assisting list of CBA.

+Recent career

+On 3 August 2026, Guo decided to leave Guangzhou Loong Lions after two seasons.